Transfer Students

 After one semester you will have a much better sense of the amount of work needed to succeed in classes how well your extra-curricular activities (including work) mesh with your course work, and you will have gotten used to the campus and the college.
 At that time you can confidently make decisions about your schedule and what you need to ensure your academic success.

 Advising: Transferring can sometimes be a confusing, complex process until you become more familiar with Grand Valley.
-This makes it even more important that you work closely with your faculty advisor and a professional advisor in our Center.
-We are happy to meet with you before you come to campus, and also recommend that you meet with an advisor during your first few weeks on campus.
+Remember that as a student in a CLAS major, you have two advisors!
+Advising is most successful when you work closely with your professional advisor in our Center as well as your faculty mentor.
+Professional advisors are happy to meet with you before you come to campus.
+We also recommend that you meet with your professional advisor during your first few weeks on campus and your faculty mentor at some point in your first semester.